simulanis-dev-yokesh-j/Unity-MCP-2o/README.md

 - Create
 - Destroy
+- Add Component
+- Remove Component
+- Find by name (optional recursive)
+- Find by path (optional recursive)

 ### Component

-- Get All from the project
+- Get All from the project (optional search by substring)
-- Add to GamePbject

 ### Prefabs